If one or both of you are non-EEA or an EEA national without EU Settlement Scheme (EUSS) status

-- A fee is chargeable for clearance of any divorces granted in countries outside England and Wales.
-Please note that these may have to be referred to the General Register Office for the Registrar General to confirm the document is acceptable under British law and it is not possible to specify how long it may take for approval to come through.
-Authorities to marry cannot be issued until this approval is received, so please do take this into account when considering a marriage date as there may be a significant delay before a ceremony can take place.
+Please note that a fee is chargeable for clearance of any divorces granted in countries outside England and Wales and that these may have to be referred to the General Register Office for the Registrar General to confirm the document is acceptable under British law.
+It is not possible to specify how long it may take for approval to come through.
+A marriage schedule cannot be issued until this approval is received, so please do take this into account when considering a marriage date as there may be a significant delay before a ceremony can take place.

-- The death certificate of the spouse – if the surviving partner is not mentioned on the death certificate then you must also provide a certified copy of the marriage or civil partnership certificate.
+- The death certificate of the spouse / civil partner – if the surviving partner is not mentioned on the death certificate then you must also provide a certified copy of the marriage or civil partnership certificate.

 If you do not bring all the required, original, valid, documentation we will not be able to complete your notice and a further appointment will have to be booked and paid for.